 - Additional payment or documents may be required after the initial assessment of the application.
 If the requested payment or documents are not received within 3 months from the date of submission, the application will be cancelled automatically.

-- Please note that new fees apply from 1st of July 2024.
-Please refer to the link below for Council’s Fees and Charges Schedule: here (see section 7.25.5 on page 85)
+- Please note that new fees apply from 1st of July 2025.
+Please refer to the link below for Council’s Fees and Charges Schedule: here

 - Footpaths are not designed and constructed to withstand heavy loads, therefore heavy vehicles, machineries and crane outriggers shall not be placed on footpath.